gxchan3/Hand-Gesture-Recognition-using-FSR-EMG-and-Arduino/README.md

 6. Go to the ‘Training Tool’, click 'Train' to train the data
 7. Go to the ‘Prediction Tool’ to start the mapping from real time sensors measurement to the corresponding hand gesture.

+Note: The data training for Time Series Mode is not yet able to be controlled using keyboard keys
 ## Additional Processing Sketches
 1. Matching the gesture recognized into gesture image Folder "Hand-Gesture-Recognition-using-FSR-EMG-and-Arduino/IMU_Gesture_Recognition/Gesture Recognition_Image Match"

-2. Controlling the videoplayback using gesture recognition
+2. Controlling the videoplayback using gesture recognition Folder "Gesture Recognition_VideoPlayback"